srubianof/AREP-LAB-5/README.md

 * To check a demo of the implementation, follow the next [link](https://youtu.be/euR5w0nvFPI)
 ![](img/gif.gif)

+The complete report of the activity can be found [here](https://www.overleaf.com/read/fhfwhqcftkhm)

 ## Badges
 Continous Integration for Web Server [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=svg)](https://circleci.com/gh/srubianof/arep-webserver)

 Continous Integration for Load Balancer [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=svg)](https://circleci.com/gh/srubianof/arep-loadbalancer)
 ## Getting Started
 The following steps are required in order to get a copy of the project, and be able to run it and perform tests.